 Internode communications (gossip)

-Cassandra uses a protocol called gossip to discover location and state information about the other nodes participating in a Cassandra cluster.
+DataStax Enterprise 5.1 uses a protocol called gossip to discover location and state information about the other nodes participating in a cluster.

-To prevent problems in gossip communications, use the same list of seed nodes for all nodes in a cluster.
-This is most critical the first time a node starts up.
+To prevent problems in gossip communications, be sure to use the same list of seed nodes for all nodes in a cluster.
+Setting the seeds the same on all nodes most critical the first time a node starts up.
 By default, a node remembers other nodes it has gossiped with between subsequent restarts.
 The seed node designation has no purpose other than bootstrapping the gossip process for new nodes joining the cluster.
 Seed nodes are not a single point of failure, nor do they have any other special purpose in cluster operations beyond the bootstrapping of nodes.